 Carole Caranta in a nutshell

 Born in 1969.
-Masters in Cell Biology and Microbiology, PhD in Science, Accreditation to supervise research (Aix-Marseille II).
+Masters in Cellular Biology and Microbiology, PhD in Science, Accreditation to supervise research (Aix-Marseille II).
 Contractual scientific attaché at INRA in 1992, Carole did a post-doctoral internship at INIA in Madrid in 1996.
 She became a research scientist at INRA in 1997, then Research Director in 2006 in the Fruit and Vegetable Genetics and Breeding Unit (INRA PACA), where she worked on molecular interactions between plants and viruses.
 From 2012 to late 2019, she headed the Plant Biology and Breeding division.
 In 2016, Carole became Director of the Plant2Pro Carnot Institute.
 When INRAE was formed, she became Associate Deputy Director General for Science and Innovation.
 She contributed to the strategic thinking behind INRAE2030 in 2020 and was named Deputy Director General of Science and Innovation on 1 April 2021.